Read on to know all the details about deportation from UAE.

 - People who have been deported from one of the GCC (Gulf Cooperation Council) countries also would be deported from the UAE.

 - An individual would be deported from the UAE if he or she has been reported by the International Criminal Cooperation (ICC).

 In most cases, the person is lead to the airport directly from the prison.
 In case the person has to finances to settle, he or she would be given a grace period.
 However, he or she would be deported at the end of this time period.
+The duration of the grace period does not exceed 3 months.
 Most offenders would have to serve a jail term or pay a fine before they are deported.
 Once either of the bodies finalizes deportation of a person, his or her name is added to the banned list.
 It is important to note that the ban on the person lasts for a lifetime.